rollins-cms/mat310-spr20/sprint3/project.md

 2. We're now ready to add `whileLoop()` method to `Parser.java` to implement the `WhileLoop` production from our grammar.
 Take a look at the `parse()` method which implements the `Program --> 'program' NAME ':' Block 'end'` production rule.
 Our `whileLoop()` method will be similar, but will need to return a `CondBlock` instead of just a `Block`.
 3. Modify the `stmt()` method to call the `whileLoop()` method if it sees a `WHILE` token.  `stmt` should now account for the three different types of statements: print, assignment, and while loop.

+### Testing Part 3
+Just as in previous parts, we need to make our interpreter match our new Grammar, so update the Driver to use `InterpreterPart3`.

+Then:
+* Run the test `Conditional.y`.
+You may want to change this test a few times to check that all 6 relational operators are working
+* Run the test `While.y`.
+You can modify this program to change the execution (or lack thereof) of the body of the while loop.

 ## Reflect
 Take a minute to pat yourself on the back and reflect on what you've built.
 Using a formal grammar, you've implemented a good chunk of a compiler!
-You're now able to see exactly how we use foundational concepts from formal languages to understand programming languages better.
+Specifically, a **top-down, recursive** parser.
+You're now able to see exactly how we use foundational concepts from formal languages to implement programming languages and useful tools (like compilers!) better.
 You have a really good understanding of why programming languages need to be **unambiguous** and how that relates to our grammar.
+You might also have a better appreciation of [Admiral Grace Hopper's](https://history-computer.com/ModernComputer/Software/FirstCompiler.html) work on the very first compiler and why we consider that development such a watershed moment in computer science!
+It's worth noting that she was a formally trained mathematician.

 Obviously, we'd need to add a few more things before we had a full fledged (Turing complete) programming language.
 Chief among them are subroutines/functions and if statements.
 But after seeing while loops, you probably have a good idea what those if statements might look like.
 But consider, what does an `else` part of an if statement look like?
 Fun for a future day.